Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with Classic GCN

+\textit{- Spectral Perspective: Low-pass Filtering.} From the spectral perspective, the feature propagation step in Eq.\eqref{eq: GCN_aggregation} can be rewritten as

-Fig.~\ref{fig:frequency_plot} illustrates the ``frequency'' components of the LOS noise and the true distance matrix before and after filtering.
-Notably, the majority of information within the true distance matrix (before filtering) is concentrated in the "low-frequency" band, while both "low-frequency" and "high-frequency" components are observable in the LOS noise (before filtering).
-Consequently, $\hat{\mathbf{A}}$, functioning as a "low-pass" filter, effectively mitigates the "high-frequency" component of the LOS noise.
-This provides a rationale for the enhanced localization performance of GCNs from a spectral standpoint.
+where $\hat{\mathbf{L}} := \mathbf{I}-\hat{\mathbf{A}}$ denotes the normalized Laplacian, $\bbU$ and $\hat{\boldsymbol{\Lambda}}$ are the associated eigenvectors and eigenvalues.
+In terms of graph signal operations, $\tbH^{(k-1)}:=\bbU^\top\mathbf{H}^{(k-1)}$ and $\mathbf{H}^{(k-1)}:= \bbU\tbH^{(k-1)}$ correspond to the Graph Fourier Transform and Inverse Graph Fourier Transform, respectively.
+The vector $\bbu_i$ and the scalar $\hat{\lambda}_i$ represent the $i$-th graph Fourier basis and ``frequency'' component of the graph signal, respectively \cite{sandryhaila2014discrete, gama2020graphs}.
+According to Eq.\eqref{Eq: graph_filtering}, each feature propagation operation acts as a spectral ``low-pass'' filter $g(\hat{\lambda}_i):=(1 - \hat{\lambda}_i)$.
+Consequently, a two-layer GCN can be approximated as $\varphi(\hat{\mathbf{A}}^2 \bbX \bbW)$, which effectively applies the filter $(1 - \hat{\lambda}_i)^2$ \cite{wu2019simplifying}.
+This spectral filtering concept is essential for understanding how GCNs process and filter signal information across the network.
+Fig.~\ref{fig:frequency_plot} illustrates the ``frequency'' components of the noise (including LOS noise and NLOS bias) and the true distance matrix before and after filtering.
+Notably, in the unfiltered state, the majority of information within the true distance matrix is concentrated in the ``low-frequency'' band.
+Conversely, the noise displays both ``low-frequency'' and ``high-frequency'' components before filtering.
+Comparing the results before and after filtering, it becomes evident that the normalized adjacency matrix $\hat{\mathbf{A}}$, serving as a ``low-pass'' filter, effectively mitigates the ``high-frequency'' component of the LOS noise.
+From a spectral analysis standpoint, this ``low-pass'' filtering capability of $\hat{\mathbf{A}}$ justifies the improved performance of GCNs in localization tasks by filtering out the ``high-frequency'' noise component.